Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-02-20-aws-cdk-cognito.md

 * App integration settings, where app clients are defined and its token expiration, authentication flows, OAUTH 2.0 grant types, and OpenID Connect Scopes and Identity Providers are defined.
   * Authentication flow options: ALLOW_ADMIN_USER_PASSWORD_AUTH, ALLOW_USER_PASSWORD_AUTH, ALLOW_REFRESH_TOKEN_AUTH, ALLOW_USER_PASSWORD_AUTH, and ALLOW_USER_SRP_AUTH.
   * OAuth 2.0 grant type options:
-    * Authorization code grant, provides an authorization code as the response
+    * Authorization code grant, provides an authorization code as the response to be exchanges on a back-channel or server side for a Access Token.
+The exchange would include a client ID and Client Secret.
     * Implicit grant, specifies that the client should get the access token (and optionally, ID token, based on scopes) directly. (exposes the OAuth (Access) token within the URL)
   * OpenID Connect Scopes, at least one scope is required to specify the attributes the app client can retrieve for access.
 Scopes include:
     * `aws.cognito.sigin.user.admin`, `openid`, `email`, `phone`, and `profile` (the last three options also require OpenID to be selected)